hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/hamlet-hello-api.md

 ---
 import Mermaid from '@theme/Mermaid';

-This guide works through the deployment of [hamlet hello](https://github.com/hamlet-io/docs-support/tree/master/hello_world_api), a simple hello world api built using [Flask](https://www.palletsprojects.com/p/flask/) and hosted in a [docker container](https://github.com/hamlet-io/docs-support/pkgs/container/docs-support%2Fhello_world)
+This guide works through the deployment of [hamlet hello](https://github.com/hamlet-io/docs-support/tree/master/hello_world_api), a simple hello world API built using [Flask](https://www.palletsprojects.com/p/flask/) and hosted in a [Docker container](https://github.com/hamlet-io/docs-support/pkgs/container/docs-support%2Fhello_world).

-First up lets take a look at what this API does, it provides a greeting along with a location.
+This API provides a greeting along with a location.
 We use this API to build a personal status page in this guide.

 :::tip
-If you haven't used docker before head over to the [docker getting started guide](https://docs.docker.com/get-started/) to install docker and understand how it works
+If you haven't used Docker before head over to the [Docker getting started guide](https://docs.docker.com/get-started/) to install Docker and learn how it works
 :::

-From your local shell run the following
+From your local shell run the following:

 ```bash
 docker run -p 8000:8000 ghcr.io/hamlet-io/docs-support/hello_world:latest
 ```

-This will start the api docker container and make it available on port 8000
+This will start the API Docker container and make it available on port 8000

-Now let's use curl to see what the API does, from a new terminal window run the following
+Now let's use curl to see what the API does.
+From a new terminal window run the following:

 ```bash
 curl http://localhost:8000